zaiisao/Documentation/en/cloud-recording/billing_cloud_recording.md

 The time that the recording server records video streams in the channel counts as the recording video minutes.

 Agora adds up the resolutions of the video streams that the recording server records at a time, to get the aggregate resolution.
-The aggregate resolution can be classified into two brackets, and Agora will charge you accordingly.
+The aggregate resolution can be classified into two brackets, and Agora charges you accordingly.

 | Video Bracket         | Aggregate Resolution |
 | :-------------------- | :------------------- |